Betrayal Trauma Healing Stages – A Proven Path

 Of course, the behavior of the addict has much to do with the ease with which you pass through each stage.
 The aim, at every stage, will be for you to feel empowered to heal, with or without the support and assistance of your addicted partner.

-During this stage, we recommend the following group and topic sessions:
+During this stage, we recommend the following group and individual sessions:

 - Betrayal Trauma Recovery Group